libvips/php-vips/README.md

 https://github.com/jcupitt/php-vips-ext

+You'll need to install that first.
+It's tested on Linux, OS X should work, Windows would need some work.

 libvips is fast and it can work without needing to have the entire image loaded into memory.
 Programs that use libvips don't manipulate images directly, instead they create pipelines of image processing